7 Real-Life Business Continuity Plan Examples You’ll Want to Read

 • In total, more than 2,800 patient procedures and appointments were canceled because of the attack.
 Only critical emergency patients, such as those suffering from severe accidents, were admitted.

-Remarkably, a report in Computing.co.uk speculated that there had been no business continuity plan document in place.
+Remarkably, a report in Computing.co.uk speculated that there had been no business continuity plan in place.
 Even if there had been, clearly there were failings.
 Disaster scenarios can be truly life-or-death at healthcare facilities.
 Every healthcare organization must have a clear business continuity plan outlined with comprehensive measures for responding to a critical IT systems failure.
 If there had been in this case, the hospitals likely could have remained open with little to no disruption.

 The hospital system was initially tight-lipped about the attack.
 But in the year following the incident, it became clear that ransomware was to blame – specifically, the Globe2 variant.